mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--extra-apps=`…
 > Magic file:          | [`extra-apps`](#extra-apps)

-Additional Haskell applications to install together with the application, as runtime dependencies.
+Additional Haskell applications to install together with the application, as run-time dependencies.

 The applications may be specified as: